charleskoffler/clprolf/simol_framework/README.md

-The simol framework for Java, and the simol framework for C#
+The simol framework for Java, and the simol framework for C# and PHP 8

 2023/11/28

 The sources of the simol annotation framework for java, are placed in the simol compiler sources, in the org.simol.simolframework.java namespace.

 The sources of the simol C# framework, are in the simol_framework folder, as a C# project, named SimolCsharpFramework.
+For the Simol PHP 8 Framework, it's in the simol_framework folder too, as an Eclipse project.

 History of the versions of the simol java framework